BedlaminGoliath/adopt-a-squirrel/README.md

 # adopt-a-squirrel
-a site to help with the funding and care for nature arborists
+The place to help natures arborists and those who help rehab them.